aaronpk/secevent-pushpull/draft-tulshibagwale-saag-pushpull-delivery.md

 : The IETF RFC titled "Poll-Based Delivery of Security Event Tokens (SETs) Using HTTP" {{RFC8936}}.

 # Pushpull Endpoint {#pushpull-endpoint}
 Each Transceiver that supports this specification MUST support a "Pushpull" endpoint.
 This endpoint MUST be capable of serving HTTP {{RFC9110}} requests.
 This endpoint MUST be TLS {{RFC8446}} enabled and MUST reject any communication not using TLS.
+The Pushpull endpoint MUST support the HTTP method `POST` and reject all other HTTP methods.

 # Communication Object {#communication-object}
 A Communication Object is a JSON object {{RFC8259}}, and is a unit of communication used in this specification used both in requests and responses.
 When used in a request, the Initiator MAY have additional fields defined the later sections below.
 The common fields of this object are: